Introduction

 5.3 Seal & Protect Key Areas

-- Re-caulk sinks, countertops, and backsplashes every 1–2 years
+- Re-caulk sinks, countertops, and backsplashes when you see gaps or shrinkage

-- Inspect under-sink plumbing twice a year for slow leaks or condensation
+- Inspect under-sink plumbing twice a year for slow drips and condensation

 5.5 Daily Habits That Extend Kitchen Life

-- Avoid leaving wet towels or sponges on wood surfaces
+- Avoid leaving wet towels on wood or MDF edges

 6. Signs Your Kitchen Is Already Losing the Humidity Battle

-Not sure if humidity is already causing damage?
-Watch for these warning signs:
+Not sure if humidity is already doing damage?
+Watch for these signals:

 - Persistent musty smells around cabinets or under the sink

-- Peeling or bubbling paint near ceilings, corners, or backsplashes
+- Peeling or bubbling paint near corners or backsplashes

-- Soft or spongy flooring near sinks, dishwashers, or refrigerators
+- Soft or spongy flooring near sinks and dishwashers

 7. When to Consider a Humidity-Smart Kitchen Remodel

-- Cabinets have long-term swelling, warping, or rot
+- Cabinets show long-term swelling, warping, or rot (especially sink bases)

-- Flooring, grout, and caulk are failing faster than normal
+- Flooring, grout, and caulk fail faster than expected

 - Materials were never designed for high-humidity environments